Skip to Main Content

 There are several types of infographics.
 The layout you choose will depend on the goal of your infographic.
 Here are some of the most popular types of infographics and their uses:

-1. Start with determining your visualization goal.
+1. Start by determining your visualization goal.

 What do you want to tell people about your topic?
 Who is your audience?